chainapsis/ewallet/documentation/key_share_node.md

 ## Before you begin

 The key share node is a crucial component of the distributed signature generation scheme.
-To become a serving node, please contact our team in advance for bootstrapping.
-We will soon provide details on how to join our **communication channel (Slack)** for further discussion.

-If you are not familiar with the concepts, please read the Keplr Embedded [Ewallet documentation](../README.md) first to learn how the system works.
+Please read the Keplr Embedded Ewallet documentation first to learn how the system works.

 ## [1/3] System Requirements